oleksandrmaslov/zmk-raw-hid/README.md

 `raw_hid_received_event`, which can be consumed by widgets such as `zmk-nice-view-hid` to show artist and track information.

-When the central half receives Raw HID data (for example from `qmk-hid-host`), the module will forward the payload over the `now_playing_dev` relay device.
-On the peripheral side the `zmk-split-peripheral-output-relay` module converts the message into a `raw_hid_received_event`, which can be consumed by widgets such as `zmk-nice-view-hid` to show artist and track information.

 ## Adding support in other modules